nlsfi/gs-ogcfeat-datastore/README.md

 - gs 2.23.2
 - gt 29.2

-Restrictions
-- Only BBOX Filtering at the moment
-- No paging support yet - reads features up to default backend limit

 Features
+- Supports publishing OGCFeat collections from an OGCFeat service
 - Initializes datastore with data from backend OGCFeat service metadata links (conformance,collections,schema)
 - Constructs featuretypes with metadata from backend OGCFeat schema responses
 - Bbox filtering is based on backend OGCFeat service bbox filtering
 - Projection support is based on backend OGCFeat service CRS support

+Implementation status
+- Only BBOX Filter is supported at the moment
+- No paging support yet - reads features up to default backend limit

 Issues (bugs)
 - (x) Storing a Basic Auth authorized backend fails in outer Geoserver code?